The sphere free energy of the vector models to order $1/N$: Introduction

 \subsection{Paper structure}

 We present the long-range and short-range results together, as the analyses are almost identical.
-The structure of this paper is the following. \begin{enumerate} \item In the remainder of this section, we discuss the short- and long- range CFTs and their crossover, discuss the most important points of their regularization, and give a brief summary of the results for $F$.
-We then discuss our results in \cref{sec:discussion}. \item In \cref{sec:Fresults} we immediately present the free energy results for the $\gO(N)$, Gross-Neveu, and supersymmetric CFTs, and compare them to each other. \item In \cref{sec:ONsetup} we describe the correct construction and regulation of the $\gO(N)$ model (the same is done for the GN model in \cref{app:GNsetup}). \item In \cref{eq:calculatingF} we compute the universal part of the free energy for these models, and comment on why it takes the form it does.
+The structure of this paper is the following. \begin{enumerate} \item In the remainder of this section, we first describe the short- and long-range CFTs and the crossover between them; then we consider their regularization; and then we compactly summarise our $F$s. \Cref{sec:discussion} then contains our discussion of these results. \item In \cref{sec:Fresults} we immediately present the free energy results for the $\gO(N)$, Gross-Neveu, and supersymmetric CFTs, and compare them to each other. \item In \cref{sec:ONsetup} we describe the correct construction and regulation of the $\gO(N)$ model (the same is done for the GN model in \cref{app:GNsetup}). \item In \cref{sec:calculatingF} we compute the universal part of the free energy for these models, and comment on why it takes the form it does.
 We provide a compact derivation of $F_\Phi(\Delta)$, the free energy of an arbitrary generalized free conformal field of dimension $\Delta$. \end{enumerate} Various details are relegated to the other appendices. \begin{enumerate} \item In \cref{app:conventions}, we review our conventions for Gaussian integrals and free fields, as well as position space integrals. \item We describe how to find the values of the counterterm in \cref{app:counterterms}. \item We compute our diagrams on the sphere using standard Mellin-Barnes integrals, which are discussed in \cref{app:sphereInts}.
 For completeness, we also discuss how we can use the method of uniqueness (summarised in \cref{app:uniqueness}) in \cref{sec:applyingUniqueness}. \end{enumerate}